-The dwelling adjoining the subject site to the north-west is known as 70 Florida Road.
-It is located to the centre of the site and is oriented east to take advantage of the views and provide sheltered private open space to the rear.
+The dwelling adjoining the subject site to the west is known as 27 Cynthea Road.
+The dwelling is located on the north of the site with a pavilion well forward of the subject dwelling.
+The dwelling is oriented south-east to take advantage of the McKay Reserve views and provide sheltered private open space to the rear.
+The common eastern boundary is screened with mature planting.